Raikuzurenko/Vivaldi-widgets-/README.md

 # Vivaldi Widgets:
 Sup, these are some widgets i made ( vibe coded, I'm lazy) I'll try me best to make the setup process as clear as I can, I just do this for fun so don't expect anything professional and bear with me, I'm literally looking up tutorials to learn how to format this instruction readme thing :P

-## the following are the widgets included
+## The following are the widgets included
 - Clock widget
 - Pixel day progress
 - Spotify widget